NEW VIDEO STORYTELLING

 Narrative, Storyboard, Interview, B-Roll, Social, Edit, Produce

 A 4-day experiential workshop in essential skills for producing video content to a digital-first media environment.
-Video cameras, tripods, lavalier and reporter microphones are included for your use during the workshop.
+Video cameras, tripods, lavalier and reporter microphones, plus Zoom audio recording kits are included for your use during the workshop.
 This is a beginners level workshop, no previous experience with shooting or editing video is required.